Timinator2000/Algorithm_X/03 - AlgorithmXSolver/01 - the AlgorithmXSolver.md

     # before others as it looks for paths through the matrix.
 The default is to sort the requirements
     # by how many actions cover each requirement, but in some cases there might be several
     # requirements covered by the same number of actions.
 By overriding this method, the
-    # Algorithm X Solver can be directed to break ties a certain way or consider some other way
+    # Algorithm X Solver can be directed to break ties a certain way or consider another way
     # of prioritizing the requirements.
     def _requirement_sort_criteria(self, col_header: DLXCell):
         return col_header.size